Shenzhen's ChiNext challenges Shanghai, adds fuel to 'technology war' with U.S.

 SHANGHAI, Aug 21 (Reuters) - As companies prepare to list on the start-up board ChiNext under a new U.S.-style IPO system on Monday, China's Shenzhen will officially challenge Shanghai for tech listings, while adding fuel to a "technology war" with the United States.

-Some 18 companies will begin to trade on the Nasdaq-style start-up board on Monday in a first round of listings.
+Eighteen companies will begin trading on the Nasdaq-style start-up board on Monday in a first round of listings.
 This comes after months of reforms aimed at fast-tracking initial public offerings and boosting financing for tech firms as the United States and China fight for global tech leadership.

 Based on Shanghai's year-old STAR Market, the broadening IPO reform will help strengthen the appeal of China's capital markets at a time when Chinese tech firms face growing U.S. scrutiny and risk of being delisted from U.S. markets.